Care and protection/assessment orders

 - when a child needs to be kept safe because of immediate danger or danger in the near future, and

-- time is needed for the gathering, confirming and analysis of information.
+- time is needed for the gathering, confirmation and analysis of information.

 A care and protection order will be applied for by Child Protection where: